-Algeria, Argentina, Armenia, Australia, Austria, Belgium, Belarus, Belize, Bosnia & Herzegovina, Brazil, Bulgaria, Cambodia, Canada, China, Columbia, Cook Islands, Croatia, Czech Republic, Denmark, Dominica, Estonia, Finland, France, Germany, Georgia, Greece, Guatemala, Holland, HongKong, Hungary, Iceland, India, Indonesia, Iran, Ireland, Isreal, Italy, Japan, Republic of Korea, Latvia, Lithuania,
+Algeria, Argentina, Armenia, Australia, Austria, Belgium, Belarus, Belize, Bosnia & Herzegovina, Brazil, Bulgaria, Cambodia, Canada, China, Columbia, Cook Islands, Croatia, Czech Republic, Denmark, Dominica, Estonia, Finland, France, Germany, Georgia, Greece, Guatemala, Holland, HongKong, Hungary, Iceland, India, Indonesia, Iran, Ireland, Isreal, Italy, Japan, Latvia, Lithuania,

-Malaysia, Malta, Mexico, Moldava, Montenegro, New Zealand, Netherlands Antilles, Norway, Pakistan, Panama, Philippines, Poland, Portugal, Qatar, Republic of South Africa, Romania, Russian Federation, Saudi Arabia, Senegal, Serbia, Seychelles, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Trinidad & Tobago, Turkey, UAE, UK, Ukraine, USA, Venezuela. - have had a look/see.
+Malaysia, Malta, Mexico, Moldava, Montenegro, New Zealand, Netherlands Antilles, Norway, Pakistan, Panama, Philippines, Poland, Portugal, Qatar, Republic of South Africa, Republic of South Korea, Romania, Russian Federation, Saudi Arabia, Senegal, Serbia, Seychelles, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Trinidad & Tobago, Turkey, UAE, UK, Ukraine, USA, Venezuela. - have had a look/see.

 @@@@@@@@@ ACKNOWLEDGEMENTS @@@@@@@@@

 A big thank you to the following for additional data and encouragement plus always good to hear from old friends: